optd-dl/thrift-erlang-plus/README.md

    * POOL_UPDATE_TIME : every POOL_UPDATE_TIME time lthrift will mark a new timestamp.

-   * POOL_DYN_CONNECT_NUM ��base pool can keep max process number, every process uses to connect target address, if there is more access than POOL_CONNECT_NUM, lthrift will build short connection.
+   * POOL_DYN_CONNECT_NUM ：base pool can keep max process number, every process uses to connect target address, if there is more access than POOL_CONNECT_NUM, lthrift will build short connection.

    * POOL_DYN_NAME : lthrift server name, you can define any word if you do not like the default name